Places To Visit In Bharatpur: Your Complete Guide To Must See Tourist Attractions

 Photo: Ji-Elle / Wikimedia Commons

-Keoladeo National Park, formerly known as Bharatpur Bird Sanctuary, is a globally renowned tourist attraction in Bharatpur and a UNESCO World Heritage Site.
+Keoladeo National Park, formerly known as Bharatpur Bird Sanctuary, is one of the globally renowned Bharatpur tourist attractions and a UNESCO World Heritage Site.
 Spanning over 29 square kilometres, this vast wetland is home to over 370 species of birds, making it one of the best places for birdwatching in Asia.
 Each year, thousands of migratory birds, including the endangered Siberian crane, flock to this park during the winter season.

 Nearest Railway Station: Bharatpur Railway Station (6 km)